Terminal City Ricochet

-Terminal City Ricochet is a 1990 film directed by Zale Dalen.
+Terminal City Ricochet is a 1990 dystopian comedy film directed by Zale Dalen.
 The name was taken from a hockey team called the Terminal City Ricochets.

-Starring Jello Biafra (of the Dead Kennedys), Terminal City Ricochet is a dystopian comedy critical of television and its collusion with government and consumerism.
-Terminal City Ricochet is well known in cult film circles, but it has only been shown at film festivals, and a few times on pay-TV.

-The DVD combo, (containing both the DVD of the film and a CD of the movie soundtrack) has been made available through the Alternative Tentacles Website.
-It was released in stores in October 2010.
+Starring Jello Biafra (of the Dead Kennedys), Terminal City Ricochet satirizes television and its collusion with government and consumerism.
+The film was shown at film festivals and on pay cable TV.
+The DVD combo, which contains both the film and the CD soundtrack, has been made available through the Alternative Tentacles website.

+Plot

+A young man inadvertently witnesses a killing by his uncle, the corrupt mayor of Terminal City, who retaliates by dubbing him the "Rock and Roll Terrorist" and builds an anti-crime campaign around him.